edwardsrk/yelp_reviews_tensorflow/README.md

 Positive Wordcloud ![pos_wordcloud](./img/pos_wordcloud.JPG)

 ## Methods
-THe methods included in the project include NLP data cleanning techniques such as part of speech tagging and lemmatization.
+The methods included in the project include NLP data cleanning techniques such as part of speech tagging and lemmatization.
 The modeling is an iterative process that starts as a first simple model that gets built on by picking the right vectorizer and the best hyperparameters for the data I have collected.
 This model is then meausured by its accuracy in crossfold validtion and presented as a confusion matrix.

 ## Results
 While the model does well on its own test data from Yelp at about 93% accurately, it performs only adequately on the data from Grubhub at 76% accuracy.